Writing Simpler and Faster MPI Applications

 TestDirect worklist division.

-These tests were all run on the same two machines, and the variability is likely due to other network traffic or occasional use by others.
+These tests were all run on the same two machines, and the variability is likely due to other network traffic or occasional use of the hardware by other system users.
 The tests for each worklist length were run consecutively to avoid differences associated with network use at different times of the day.
 Many of the tests were run on weekends, evenings, and very early mornings to avoid interference from others using the network.

 This second figure (Figure 11) shows the execution times for the applications running at the same time